 Have you or someone you know used a court appointed attorney or Public Defender?
 What was your experience?

-Court records are are public and available to anyone who requests them.
+Court records are public and available to anyone who requests them.
 Court records contain a case file containing a sheet called a docket sheet and all of the documents and motions in the case.
 You are able to access your court case records via the internet service, or by going to the Clerk of Court’s office where the case was filed.

 Clerk of Court